codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the house go to the doctor?
-It was having window panes.
+I adopted my dog from a blacksmith.
+As soon as we got home he made a bolt for the door.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+How many bytes are in a single Kibibyte?
- 1. 8
+ 1. 1024
- 2. 23
+ 2. 1000
- 3. 53
+ 3. 2400
- 4. 15
+ 4. 1240

 <details>
   <summary>Answer</summary>
-  23
+  1024
 </details>